TobikoData/sqlmesh/docs/concepts/overview.md

 The SQLMesh plan automatically determines and displays which models and dates require backfill due to your changes.
 Based on this information, you specify the dates for which backfills will occur before you apply the plan.

 ### Deploy
-Development activities for complex data systems should occur in a non-production environment so errors can be detected before being deployed in production business systems.
+Development activities for complex data systems should occur in a non-production environment so errors can be detected before being deployed in production systems.

 One challenge with using multiple data environments is that backfill and other computations must happen twice - once for the non-production and again for the production environment.
-This process consumes time and computing resources, resulting in delays and extra cost.
+This process consumes time and computing resources, resulting in delays and extra costs.

 SQLMesh solves this problem by maintaining a record of all model versions, model outputs, and their changes.
 It uses this record to determine when computations executed in a non-production environment generate results identical to what they would generate in the production environment.